facebook/react-native-website/docs/native-modules-setup.md

 ```

 When all steps above are done, you will be able to continue with [Android Native Modules](native-modules-android) or [iOS Native Modules](native-modules-ios) guides to add in some code.

-> For a less opinionated setup, have a look at the third party tool [create-react-native-module](https://github.com/brodybits/create-react-native-module).